0

 Well, from bad guys.
 Candidiasis is a fungal infection caused by yeast; there are a whole lot of different types of candida, but the main bad guy is Candida Albicans.

 We often think of yeast overgrowth as occurring in the gut or mouth, where it’s known as thrush.
 But, Candidiasis also occurs in the vagina, and we know it as yeast infection.
-There’s a whole load of technical names for it - candidal vaginitis, vulvovaginal candidiasis, or vaginal candidiasis - or there’s the classic slang, ‘ricotty-botty’.
+There are a whole load of technical names for it - candidal vaginitis, vulvovaginal candidiasis, or vaginal candidiasis - and a whole load of slang terms.

 If you’ve ever had one you’ll know why; itchy, unpleasantly cheesy discharge.